 I experienced the most terrifying and profound drug trip of my life recently.

-Yes, the following article is, in part, a report on the experience of tripping on the hallucinogenic drug DMT; but I promise this article is not an obnoxious recount of how silly it made me and my friends act, or anything of that vein.
+Yes, the following article is, in part, my experience of tripping on the hallucinogenic drug DMT; but I promise it’s not an obnoxious recount of how silly it made me and my friends act, or anything of that vein.

 DMT, short for dimethyltryptamine (pronounced die-meth-ill-trip-ta-mean), is a chemical substance found in an enormous variety of plants.
 DMT is conjectured to be produced by the pineal gland of mammalian brains.
 When smoked, DMT is perhaps the most powerful hallucinogen known to man - a statement about which I was skeptical only until I smoked it.

 For example: Though it’s been proven that humans naturally produce endogenous DMT, there isn’t any direct scientific evidence that indicates the pineal gland plays a roll in its biosynthesis.
 In fact, science has yet to demonstrate that the human brain has anything to do with the production of DMT.
-However, studies have shown that other mammalian brains (e.g. lab rats’ brains) produce DMT, so it may be conjectured that DMT biosynthesis occurs in human brains as well.
+However, studies have shown that other mammalian brains (e.g. lab rats’ brains) produce DMT, so it may be conjectured (given that we know DMT is produced somewhere in the human body) that DMT biosynthesis occurs in human brains as well.
 From there, we may conjecture that it originates in the pineal gland because, on the molecular level, DMT is analogous in structure to other neurotransmitters such as serotonin and melatonin, both of which are produced by our pineal gland.

 I say this for the sake of not having to use the word ‘conjecture’ every other sentence during this article, but also because – as much as I hate to admit it – much of what I’m about to say lacks scientific verification.
 When it comes down to it, that’s only because DMT is extremely illegal and the government doesn’t want you to know about it.
 Fuckin’ government, right?
 Regardless, given my immense respect for science, I feel implored to make bleedingly clear that this is a recount of my subjective DMT trip.
 Having said that, part of any subjective experience involves the subject’s beliefs.
 So just keep in mind that I’m the subject, and I believe some stuff about DMT that isn’t scientifically verified.